-- (a) the National Planning Framework Plan 2018-2040. - (b) the National Development Plan 2021-2030, - (c) the Climate Action Plan 2021 and the Climate Action Plan 2023, - (d) the Climate Action and Low Carbon Development (Amendment) Act 2021, amending the Climate Action and Low Carbon Development Act 2015, - (e) the Policy Statement in the Security of Electricity Supply 2021, - (f) the National Energy Security Framework 2022,
+- a. the National Planning Framework Plan 2018-2040, - b. the National Development Plan 2021-2030, - c. the Climate Action Plan 2021 and the Climate Action Plan 2023, - d.
+Climate Action and Low Carbon Development Amendment Act 2021 amending Climate Action and Low Carbon Development Act 2015, - e. the Policy Statement in the Security of Electricity Supply 2021, - f. the National Energy Security Framework 2022, - g. the Regional Spatial and Economic Strategy for the Northern & Western Region 2020-2032, - h. the policies of the planning authority as set out in the Galway County Development Plan 2022-2028, - the nature of the receiving environment which comprises an established industrial area and former mine, - j. the distance to dwellings or other sensitive receptors,

-- (g) the Regional Spatial and Economic Strategy for the Northern and Western Region 2020-2032, - (h) the policies of the planning authority as set out in the Galway County Development Plan 2022-2028, - (i) the nature of the receiving environment which comprises an established industrial area and former mine, - (j) the distance to dwellings or other sensitive receptors, - (k) the submissions made in connection with the application and appeal, - (l) the likely consequences for the environment and the likely significant effects of the proposed development on European Sites, and - (m) the Screening for Appropriate Assessment and Environmental Impact Assessment reports and recommendations of the Inspector,
+- k. the submissions made in connection with the application, - I. the likely consequences for the environment and the likely significant effects of the proposed development on European Sites, - the Screening for Appropriate Assessment and Environmental Impact Assessment reports and recommendations of the Inspector,